RMRubert/RMRubert.github.io/Draft.md

 {:refdef: style="text-align: center;"}
 ![Musicbee Screenshot](/images/Posts/2021/Tic-Tac-Toe/Flowchart-02.SVG)
+Flowchart of how the game works.
 {: refdef}

 As the flow chart shows, the code is very simple:
- * it asks you if you want to start
++ it asks you if you want to start
- * in the human's turn, it asks to introduce a pair of integer separated by a comma: row, column
++ in the human's turn, it asks to introduce a pair of integer separated by a comma: row, column
- * in the computer's turn,
++ in the computer's turn,
-  * it tries to win, if not
+  - it tries to win, if not
-  * it tries not to lose, if not computes the best position and place the token there
+  - it tries not to lose, if not
+  - computes the best position and place the token there

 Human always plays with circles, the computer plays with crosses.
 The board is formed by a 3x3 array of integers.
 If there is no token in a position, that position contains a 0.
 If the human places a token, the position's value is updated with a 1.
 If it is the computer that places a token, that position's value is updated with 4.

 {:refdef: style="text-align: center;"}
 ![Musicbee Screenshot](/images/Posts/2021/Tic-Tac-Toe/RCD-System-03.SVG)
+Example of how the algorithm sees the board and the RCD vector.
 {: refdef}

 Why ones and fours?
 As the board is 3x3, I can compute the sum of every row (S1, S2, S3), every column (S4, S5, S6) and every diagonal (S7, S8).
 We call this vector with the Sums of every Row-Col-Diag, RCD sum vector.
 RCD is called SS (Sumas del Sistema) in the code, remind the code is in Spanish.
 RCD is what the computer uses to know how the game is going.